rorymcgit/Incremental-Thermostat/README.md

 #### Instructions for use:
 - Clone this repo
-- In your browser, open ```index.html```
+- In your browser, open ```views/index.html```
+- Enter your current location (nearest city)
-- Select desired temperature, set power saving mode off/on (click the green leaf),  reset the temperature to default
+- Increase/decrease to desired temperature, set power saving mode off/on (click the green leaf), reset the temperature to default

 ![thermostat moscow](https://github.com/rorymcgit/js_thermostat/blob/master/Thermostat_moscow.png)